pactus-project/pactus/docs/releasing.md

 ```

 Wait for the build to finish.
 If everything is successful, proceed to the next step.
-If not, update the dependency DLLs inside `.github/releasers/releaser_gui_windows.sh` and rerun the command.
+If not, update the dependency DLLs inside `.github/releasers/releaser_gui_windows.sh` and re-run the command.

 ## 4. Set Environment Variables